edsu/testudo/README.md

     data/{term}/{dept}/{class}.json

-For convenience the `json2csv.py` program will read in all the JSON files and write out one long CSV file, which is saved in `data/courses.csv`.
+For convenience the included **json2csv.py** program will read in all the JSON files and write out one long CSV file, which is saved in `data/courses.csv`.
 Each course JSON file will look something like this:

 ```javascript
 {